 A Senior Clinician is a NIH employee on either a permanent (Title 5 or Commissioned Corps) or indefinite appointment (Title 42(f) after Title 5 exhaustion has been certified) who has been selected via a Deputy Director for Intramural Research (DDIR) -approved national search.
-The individual is a manager of a large Institute or Center (IC) program/department with responsibility for substantial resources.
+The individual is a manager of a large Institute or Center (IC) program/department with responsibility for substantial resources (≥$2M budget including personnel and space).
 A Senior Clinician may be granted independent research resources, which are subject to review by the IC Board of Scientific Counselors (BSC).

 A Senior Clinician is a clinical position for which a M.D., D.D.S., or D.O. (or equivalent) degree is required, and at least two or more of the following qualifications, where appropriate:

 - Recognized as an international expert in area of scientific mission

 - Demonstrated expertise in managing a complex, outstanding program of laboratory and/or clinical research